kgolding/website-kgolding.co.uk/content/post/buildroot-tips-and-tricks.md

 ## Make with a pretty output

-`./utils/brmake` simplifies the output to human readable format
+`./utils/brmake` runs `make` and simplifies the output to a more human readable format.

-e.g. to display all the vars starting with `GO_` (add the underscore at the end to only display GO package vars and not GODB2 as well for example.

-`make VARS=GO_% printvars`

 ## Rebuild one package and regenerate filesystem images